rippedpiracy/docs/PC Software/games.md

 [**ScreamAPI**](https://cs.rin.ru/forum/viewtopic.php?t=106474) - Tool that can unlock all DLCs on legitimately owned Epic Games.
 [**DreamAPI**](https://cs.rin.ru/forum/viewtopic.php?t=111520) - Tool that can unlock all DLCs on legitimately owned Epic and Origin/EA Games.

 [**Goldberg Steam Emu**](https://cs.rin.ru/forum/viewtopic.php?t=91627) | [**SmartSteamEmu (SSE) [v1.4.3]**](https://cs.rin.ru/forum/viewtopic.php?t=62935) - Steam Emulators which can bypass the basic Steam DRM.
 They also allow playing some Multiplayer Games on LAN with friends and unlock DLCs.
-Goldberg is more beginner friendly and easier to use but lacks some features SSE has, such as; Bypassing SteamStub DRM, tracking and unlocking Achievements, a pre-packaged Game Launcher that makes it easier to manage games and configure them, a more advanced Steam Overlay and support for Plugins.
+Goldberg is more beginner friendly and easier to use but lacks some features SSE has, such as; Bypassing SteamStub DRM, tracking and unlocking Achievements, a pre-packaged Game Launcher that makes it easier to manage Games and configure them, a more advanced Steam Overlay and support for Plugins.
 **NOTE: SSE is abandoned.
 If you're having issues with it, use [SSE Reborn Client [v1.46.1]](https://cs.rin.ru/forum/viewtopic.php?p=2009102#p2009102).**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[GoldbergGUI](https://cs.rin.ru/forum/viewtopic.php?t=111152) - GUI Tool for applying Goldberg's Steam Emulator easily.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[SSE's Companions](https://cs.rin.ru/forum/viewtopic.php?t=67795) - A collection of tools/apps for SmartSteamEmu.